kjmcnamara1/dotfiles/README.md

 hamburger > More tools > Add new profile = Personal
 brave://sync > enter Personal sync code > Sync everything
 Change Profile name and icon for both
-Settings > Appearance > Cycle through the most recently used tabs with Ctrl-Tab = On
+Settings > Content > Content > Cycle through the most recently used tabs with Ctrl-Tab = On
 Sign into Proton Pass
 Set as default browser